Miss America at EAA AirVenture Oshkosh

-Second Lieutenant Madison Marsh, crowned Miss America 2024, signs posters at EAA AirVenture Oshkosh in Oshkosh, WI, on July 24, 2024.
+Second Lieutenant Madison Marsh, crowned Miss America 2024, poses in front of an Air Force plane at EAA AirVenture Oshkosh in Oshkosh, WI, on July 25, 2024.
 Throughout the airshow, Marsh spoke with attendees about aviation and careers in the Air Force.
-(U.S. Air Force photo by Miriam Thurber)
+(U.S. Air Force video by Miriam Thurber)

 |Date Taken: